christine-M9/Phase-2-week-1-code-challenge/README.md

 This web application demonstrates a data React application that displays a list of my recent bank transactions, among other features

-such as adding a new transaction to the existing.
+such as adding a new transaction to the existing though it wont persist.

   ## Requirements